kimschles/quickleft-way/agile-cheatsheet.md

 Identify any tech / process / personnel issues that the client is having, if any.
 This is a good time to provide value to the client by giving them an outside perspective into their own process.

+It's more important to listen and understand when working with a client than it is to educate.
+This is their business, we're here to listen, advise and implement.
+Keep client meetings on track, but not at the expense of client happiness.
 If things go really wrong, consider conducting a "5 Whys" retro with the client and our team.

 ### Demo & Acceptance